 - 1.1 This report address the Appropriate Assessment (AA) stage of the HRA and considers the adverse effects on the integrity of the River Wye (including the River Lugg) SAC.
-This NDP has been identified as requiring AA due to the neighbourhood area being within the hydrological catchment of the River Lugg. - 1.2 A previous Habitat Regulation Assessment has been undertaken on the Bartestree with Lugwardine Neighbourhood Plan dated August 2016, made in December 2016.
-However, this plan is now subject to review and following recent advice, the Dutch Case and responses from Natural England, it is considered that a Stage 2 Appropriate Assessment would be applicable. - 1.3 This report addresses the Appropriate Assessment stage; outlines the task undertaken, the findings and recommendations to support the Bartestree with Lugwardine Neighbourhood Plan through to adoption.

-Bartestree with Lugwardine Parish Council has produced a revised Neighbourhood Plan for Bartrestree and Lugwardine in order to set out the vision, objective and policies for development within the area up to 2031.
-This Neighbourhood Plan will support the policies within the adopted Herefordshire Core Strategy and if adopted form part of the Herefordshire Development Plan.
-The Neighbourhood Plan has recently been subject to an independent examination and some modifications have been made.
-The plan now needs to be subject to a referendum and, if positive, adoption.

-1.4 Below shows a map of the Neighbourhood Plan Area.
+This NDP has been identified as requiring AA due to the neighbourhood area being within the hydrological catchment of the River Lugg. - 1.2 This report addresses the Appropriate Assessment stage; outlines the task undertaken, the findings and recommendations to support the Dormington and Mordiford Group Neighbourhood Plan through to adoption. - 1.3 Dormington and Mordiford Group Parish Council has produced a Neighbourhood Plan for Dormington and Mordiford in order to set out the vision, objective and policies for development within the area up to 2031.
+This Neighbourhood Plan will support the policies within the adopted Herefordshire Core Strategy and if adopted form part of the Herefordshire Development Plan. - 1.4 Below shows a map of the Neighbourhood Plan Area.